 Researchers at the Sanford Burnham Presbys Medical Discovery Institute have reported what could be a major breakthrough in the search for an effective treatment for Alzheimer’s.
 They reported findings from their new study in Nature.

-It was found that an enzyme that plays a role in HIV infections is also involved in the development of Alzheimer’s.
-This means that existing antiretroviral medications may help control the brain disorder.
+They discovered that an enzyme that plays a role in HIV infections is also involved in the development of Alzheimer’s.
+This means that existing antiretroviral medications may help control this brain disorder.

 Revealing the underlying cause

-Researchers have been working for many years to unravel the cause of Alzheimer’s disease.
+Researchers have been working for many years to determine the cause of Alzheimer’s disease.
 This is a very important step in knowing how to address it.

 A major factor that is believed to play a role in its development is what researchers call the APP gene.
 This DNA subunit encodes amyloid precursor protein present in tissues and organs of the body, including the brain and spinal cord.

-Scientists do not know exactly the role of this protein, but they have observed relationship between mutations of the gene and the risk of the brain disorder.
-These mutations are capable of leading to early-onset Alzheimer’s.
+Scientists do not know which is the role of this protein exactly, but they have observed the relationship between mutations of the gene and the risk of this brain disorder.
+These mutations are capable of leading to early-onset of Alzheimer’s.